Osteo-Pharma announces Scientific Advisory Board

 Pr.
 John Jansen

 Pr.
-John Jansen is a professor in biomaterials, experimental implantology and experimental periodontology and is the Head of the Department of Biomaterials of the College of Dental Sciences of the Radboud university medical center, Nijmegen, the Netherlands.
+John Jansen is a professor in biomaterials, experimental implantology and experimental periodontology and is the former Head of the Department of Biomaterials of the College of Dental Sciences of the Radboud university medical center, Nijmegen, the Netherlands.
 He received his DDS and PhD degrees form the Radboud University, Nijmegen, The Netherlands and was employed at the Free University, Amsterdam and Leiden university, Leiden, The Netherlands before he returned to the Radboud University in 1992.
 Moreover, he received numerous awards, like the Simon Stevin Mastership award of the Dutch Technology Foundation, Clemson award for Outstanding Contributions to the literature of the Society for Biomaterials, FEDERA award of the Federation of Dutch Medical Scientific Societies, Isaac Schour Memorial award of the International Organization for Dental Research.
 He is member of the Royal Netherlands Academy of Arts and Sciences as well as Academia European.

 He is also the co-editor-in-chief of the Journal Tissue Engineering Part C. His research focuses on the analysis and development of new biomaterials for use as dental/orthopaedic implants, bone substitutes and scaffolds for tissue engineering.
 He published more than 650 publications in international journals.